turbot/steampipe-plugin-csv/docs/index.md

 }
 ```

 - `paths` - A list of directory paths to search for CSV files.
 Paths are resolved relative to the current working directory.
-Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
+Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also supports `**` for recursive matching.
 Defaults to the current working directory.
 - `separator` - Field delimiter when parsing files.
 Defaults to `,`.
 - `comment` - Lines starting with this comment character are ignored.
 Disabled by default.